 - Light weight and easily portable for use in different areas.

 - Parts can be easily dismantled using plastic or paper sterilization bags and can be easily reassembled after autoclaving.
 Alternately, sterilization can also be done using ionizing radiation.

 The compressed air supply is monitored using impactation on a petri dish filled with a nutrient agar.

 The compressed air is directed through a standardized slit below which is placed a slowly revolving petri dish containing the nutrient agar.
 The microorganisms present impact the agar and are allowed to grow inside the incubator.

 The cover of the unit has perforated openings of pre-determined size.
 The compressed air enters through the sieve, whose size is progressively decreased before impacting the medium in the petri dish.

-The flow meter on the system regulates the inflow of compressed air at100 litres/min.
-The sampling timed for 10 minutes to obtain the standard volume of 1000 litre or 1 cu m which is necessary for obtaining the optimum sensitivity.
-At the end of the sampling period the plate is kept inside the incubator for the purpose of CFU counting.
+The flow meter on the system regulates the inflow of compressed air at100 liters/min.
+The sampling time for 10 minutes to obtain the standard volume of 1000 liter or 1 cu m which is necessary for obtaining the optimum sensitivity.
+At the end of the sampling period, the plate is kept inside the incubator for the purpose of CFU counting.